dvansoye/Git-Obsidian/prompt-portfolio/epimetheusPrompt.md

 What have I accomplished?

-1. '- [ ]` means I didn't complete it. `- [X]` means I did complete it.
+1. '- [ ]` means I didn't complete it.
+2. `- [X]` means I did complete it.
+3. Sometimes I write some commentary about tasks that I have completed after the ✅.
+This commentary is usually very short but can contain important information.
+In some cases, I check it off as complete but then write in the commentary that I didn't complete it.
+I've decided not to do it and I don't want to look at it anymore.
-2. I'm looking for a summary so combine like items.
+4. I'm looking for a summary so combine like items.
-3. Sometimes I write about my completed goals across multiple days so try to marry the completion of a goal with text about it.
+5. Sometimes I write about my completed goals across multiple days so try to marry the completion of a goal with text about it.
-4. Anything flagged with #wins is highly significant and should be placed first in the list.
+6. Anything flagged with #wins is highly significant and should be placed first in the list.
 Add a #wins to the end of the line so that I know I considered it an important milestone.
-5. All goals should be written in the first person (I/my).
+7. All goals should be written in the first person (I/my).

 # Goals